Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Introduction

 {Platforms typically want to compare} two policies: the \emph{treatment policy}, which assigns $Z_t = 1$ for all $t$, and the \emph{control policy}, which assigns $Z_t = 0$ for all $t$.
 The estimand of interest is the expected average reward under each policy over a fixed finite time horizon, commonly referred to as the \emph{global average treatment effect} (GATE).
 Since it is infeasible to observe both policies simultaneously, data are typically collected under an exploratory policy (the {\em experiment})---for instance, a Bernoulli randomization policy that assigns each $Z_t$ independently to $0$ or $1$ with equal probability, as in a typical A/B test setting.

-This yields a challenging causal inference problem: \textit{estimation of the treatment effect from a single trajectory in a nonstationary setting.} A variety of approaches, of differing levels of sophistication, exist for this problem: \begin{itemize}[left=0pt] \item \textbf{Naive estimator.} A naive approach is to simply ignore the interference and take the difference in average outcomes between treatment and control groups (e.g., a difference-in means or Horvitz-Thompson estimator \citep{horvitz1952generalization}).
+This yields a challenging causal inference problem: \textit{estimation of the GATE from a single trajectory of the nonstationary system under the experiment.} A variety of approaches, of differing levels of sophistication, exist for this problem: \begin{itemize}[left=0pt] \item \textbf{Naive estimator.} A naive approach is to simply ignore the interference and take the difference in average outcomes between treatment and control groups (e.g., a difference-in means or Horvitz-Thompson estimator \citep{horvitz1952generalization}).
 Though straightforward, the bias of such an estimator can be as large as the treatment effect itself \citep{glynn2020adaptive,farias2022markovian,hu2022switchback}, which motivates the line of research aimed at addressing interference in the first place.

 \item \textbf{Stationary OPE.} Recent research has explored more sophisticated techniques inspired by reinforcement learning, including off-policy evaluation and the recently proposed difference-in-Q's (DQ) estimator \citep{farias2022markovian,farias2023correcting,uehara2022review,shi2023dynamic}.
 However, most of these methods assume a \textit{stationary} environment.
 When applied to our setting, they tend to exhibit high bias and substantial variance (see Sections~\ref{sec:policy_gradient} and~\ref{sec:numerical}), as they rely heavily on assumptions such as the stationary observability of system states or the availability of multiple independent trajectories—none of which hold in our setting.